Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 • Muscle fatigue: As the back extensors fatigue during training session, not only does the amount of lumbar flexion increase, the proprioception in the lumbar muscles is also reduced.
 This means you may go into a greater flexed posture without being aware of it.

-How do you row effectively?
+How do you row effectively to prevent back pain

 Having good technique in rowing is key.
 This means you need to assess your stroke cycle.
 This cycle can be divided into five phases: